-- Successfully complete PSY 100 and nine credit hours in the major with grades of "C-" or higher.
+- Successfully complete nine credit hours in the major with grades of "C" or higher.*

-- Students must earn a 2.750 grade point average (GPA) overall and in the major field.
+- Students must earn a 2.750 grade point average (GPA) overall and a 2.500 GPA in the major field.
 This includes course work from all institutions attended.
-A 2.750 GPA must be maintained through graduation.
+All required GPAs must be maintained through through graduation.

-- Students must earn a 2.750 GPA in professional education courses completed at the time of application.
+- Students must earn a 2.750 GPA in professional education courses completed at the time of application and maintained through graduation.

 Note: A 3.000 GPA must be obtained by the end of the term prior to Residency (student teaching).

-- Must earn a "C-" or higher in all professional education courses completed at the time of application.
+- Must earn a "C" or higher in all professional education courses completed at the time of application.
 Candidates must receive permission from the Chair of the Department of Education to retake a course with a grade of "C-".*

 - One of the following: